ethanjli/ublue-forklift-sysext-demo/README.md

   I make in this demo for Forklift?), and because this is just a demo.
 If someone can fix the SELinux policies for this demo, please submit a pull request at
   <https://github.com/ethanjli/ublue-forklift-sysext-demo/pulls>!
+- Because Flatcar's Docker system extension images are built to only be used on hosts whose `/usr/lib/os-release` files include `ID=flatcar` and `SYSEXT_LEVEL=1.0`, the bootable OS container images built by this repository lie that their OS ID is `flatcar` instead of `fedora` (even though they are still just Fedora Linux), though the installer ISOs still use the standard (correct) values `/usr/lib/os-release`, so after installing we still need to rebase onto the bootable OS container provided by this repo.
+Yes, rewriting the os-release file's distro ID is a massive hack;
+  in my defense, I don't want to maintain my own fork of Flatcar's sysext-bakery just for a demo.
+- Docker requires a mutable `/etc` in order to correctly set up firewall rules with firewalld/iptables, but systemd 256 (which is supposed to make it possible to have a mutable `/etc` even when confexts are active) has not been released yet.
+As a temporary workaround, this repo uses Forklift to make a mutable overlay for `/etc` over the confexts; however, this makes `systemd-confext status` unable to detect the active confexts (even though they are indeed loaded and active).

+Scope:

 - To keep Forklift simple, I do not want to add functionality into Forklift to deduplicate large files across staged pallet bundles in Forklift's stage store.
 However, I would be interested in supporting use of OCI images rather than Git repos to distribute Forklift repos & pallets as well